mcastorina/mcastorina.github.io/content/about.md

 permalink: /about
 ---

+Hi, I'm Miccah!

+I like thinking about stuff and goofin' around with computers.
+Self hosting, local-first, privacy, simplicity, and performance generally pique my interest.

-Yo.
-Check out my [/now](/now) page for my current (and past) interestes!
+Check out my [/now](/now) page for my current interests!

-If you like what I do or just want to say hi, please feel free to contact me via [email](mailto:contact@miccah.io) or donate to my Ko-fi page!
+Please feel free to contact me via [email](mailto:contact@miccah.io) for any reason (or no reason!) at all.
-I would love to receive your feedback.

 {{< figure src="/assets/kofi2.png" link="https://ko-fi.com/O5O0LAWC" width=150 >}}